 The first reference to elders governing God’s people is in Exodus where they played an important role in helping Moses lead the people out of slavery.
 Moses presented himself to the elders upon his return to Egypt from the wilderness of Midian as God’s instrument of redemption and release from slavery.
 He gathered the elders together to institute the Passover (Ex.
 12:21).
 And, upon the command of the Lord, he relied upon them throughout the Exodus.

 However, it was at a place called Taberah, a mere three-day journey from Mount Sinai, where the complaints of the “rabble” of Israel got to Moses.
 At Taberah, Moses heard “the people weeping throughout their clans, everyone at the door of his tent” (Num.
 11:10).
 Overwhelmed by the weight of responsibility of leading the crying and moaning rabble, Moses exclaimed, “I am not able to carry all this people alone; the burden is too heavy for me.”
 He cried out to the Lord, “If you will treat me like this, kill me at once, if I find favor in your sight, that I may not see my wretchedness” (Num.
 11:14–15).

-Nearly every pastor I know has reached a when the burdens of ministry seem too great.
-Most will admit to time when they would have rather done anything else than to step back into the pulpit or get into the car to make another hospital call.
+Nearly every pastor I know has reached a point when the burdens of ministry seemed too great.
+Most pastors will admit to times when they would have rather done anything else than to step back into the pulpit or get into the car to make another hospital call.
 Although the statistics vary wildly, there seems to be agreement that ministerial burnout is a growing problem.

 Is there any help for it?
 Even as he asked Him to take his life, the Lord provided a remedy to Moses.
 God instructed him to appoint elders so he would not have to bear the burden of being a shepherd alone: